je-an/jean-flight-indicator/README.md

 });

 // Create all indicator and pass the id of the html element
-// which shall be used as container var speed = new FlightIndicator.Speed({
+// which shall be used as container for the specific indicator svg var speed = new FlightIndicator.Speed({
         containerId: "speed-container"
 });